Now Reading

 To discount this union as simply two people blindly stumbling to the altar, without God as a part of the equation, negates God’s loving work in all human life.
 Might God be working in the lives of two unbelievers, even before they realize it?
 Thankfully, yes.
 Can two unbelievers marry the wrong person?
 Perhaps, but certainly not necessarily.
 Wormhole engaged.

-So maybe the question you and your friend should start debating isn’t “Can someone marry the wrong person?” but rather “How can someone marry the right person?”
+So maybe the question you should start thinking about isn’t “Can someone marry the wrong person?” but rather “How can someone marry the right person?”
 God isn’t silent on that.
 (Quick summary: pray like crazy, get to know each other intentionally, ask for tons of advice, community, community, community, pray some more, repeat)

-Additionally, if someone is married and asking this question (which may be you, Jeremy, I’m not sure) I would say that entertaining this conversation gives more credence to regret and living in the past—which is not helpful.
+Additionally, if someone is married and asking this question, I would say that entertaining this conversation gives more credence to regret and living in the past—which is not helpful.
 What is helpful, however, is resolve and taking steps to fix what is broken.

 View Comment (1)